Want Us To Visit You? Schedule a Workshop!

 Care and Connection

 Open communication about sex is often taboo, and can be especially challenging for young adults.
-This workshop breaks through that harmful taboo to provide a valuable exploration of sexual decision-making and communication, and their potential to cause either pleasure or harm.
+This workshop breaks through that harmful taboo to provide a valuable exploration of sexual decision-making, consent and communication, and their potential to cause either pleasure or harm.
 Students can then take that openness into conversations with partners.

 The Trojan Family values a shared responsibility, not only to take care of themselves, but to support and strengthen the well-being of their USC community.
 In an effort to decrease bystander apathy, and embrace an ethos of helpers, this workshop builds confidence and skills to empower participants to safely speak up or step in when potentially harmful situations arise around them.